 “The envelope please.
 And the winner of the 2013 Nobel Prize for Economics is…”

 We’re quite sure that not many of you were glued to your TV for this announcement at around 7 am Monday morning.
-However, one of the 3 winners has had a significant impact on our firm, our investment philosophy, and thus, your investments and your life.
+However, one of the 3 winners has had a significant impact on our firm and our investment philosophy.

 Who is Eugene Fama and why is his research important?